dbaumgarten/FToDTF/README.md

 Please note that running a cluster on a single machine is slower then running a single instance directly on this machine.
 To see some speedup you will need to use multiple independent machines.
 ### Slurm
 There is also an example how to use slurm for setting up distributed training (slurmjob.sh).
 You will probably have to modify the script to work on your specfic cluster.
 Please not that the slurm-script currently only handles training.
 You will have to create training-batches (fasttext preprocess) and copy the created batches-files to the cluster-nodes manually befor starting training.

+## Training-data
+The input for the proprocess-step is a raw text-file containing lots of sentences of the language for that you want to compute word-embeddings.

+## Hyperparameters and Quality
+The quality of the calculated word-vectors depends heavily on the used training-corpus and the hyperparameters (training-steps, embedding-dimension etc.).
+If you don't get usefull results try changing the default hyperparameters (especially the amount of training-steps can have a big influence) or use other training data.

+We got really good results for german with 81MB of training-data and the parameters --num_buckets=2000000 --vocabulary_size=200000 --steps=10000000, but the resulting model is quite large (2.5GB) and it took >10 hours to train.

 ## Known Bugs and Limitations
 - When supplying input-text that does not contain sentences (but instead just a bunch of words without punctuation) ```fasttext preprocess``` will hang indefinetly.